-13.2.1 Promoting Equity
+13.2.1 Inclusion, Diversity, Equity, and Access (IDEA)

-Please explain how the CPE Provider has incorporated principles of equity in CPE since the benchmarking report or prior annual report.
+Please explain how the CPE Provider has incorporated IDEA in CPE since the benchmarking report or prior annual report.
 List two examples. (open-ended question)

-List two ways the CPE Provider intends to incorporate principles of equity in CPE in the forthcoming reporting year.
+List two ways the CPE Provider intends to include IDEA in CPE in the forthcoming reporting year.
 An explanation of incorporation will be required in the next annual report.
-See Policy 11.
+Some resources can be found on CDR's website.